vuejs/docs/src/guide/best-practices/performance.md

 - Be cautious of size when introducing new dependencies!
 In real world applications, bloated bundles are most often a result of introducing heavy dependencies without realizing it.

-  - If using a build step, prefer dependencies that offer ES module formats and are tree-shaking-friendly.
+  - If using a build step, prefer dependencies that offer ES module formats and are tree-shaking friendly.
 For example, prefer `lodash-es` over `lodash`.

   - Check a dependency's size and evaluate whether it is worth the functionality it provides.
-Note if the dependency is tree-shaking-friendly, the actual size increase will depend on the APIs you actually import from it.
+Note if the dependency is tree-shaking friendly, the actual size increase will depend on the APIs you actually import from it.
 Tools like [bundle.js.org](https://bundle.js.org/) can be used for quick checks, but measuring with your actual build setup will always be the most accurate.

 - If you are using Vue primarily for progressive enhancement and prefer to avoid a build step, consider using [petite-vue](https://github.com/vuejs/petite-vue) (only **6kb**) instead.

 ### Code Splitting

-Code splitting stands for the build tool splitting the application bundle into multiple smaller chunks which can then be loaded on demand or in parallel.
+Code splitting is where a build tool splits the application bundle into multiple smaller chunks, which can then be loaded on demand or in parallel.
 With proper code splitting, features required at page load can be downloaded immediately, with additional chunks being lazy loaded only when needed, thus improving performance.

 Bundlers like Rollup (which Vite is based upon) or webpack can automatically create split chunks by detecting the ESM dynamic import syntax: